Last imaging for a while

 October 3, 2025 — We had been having quit a lot of trouble lately, recording data and reproducing images of Sun with prominences.
 There was some early success but even those images were a struggle to produce.
 Taking a look at suggested camera settings found in an article on solar imaging, one thing stood out — gain!
 We had nudged the camera’s gain setting upward and that’s not helpful and certainly not recommended; the setting should be very low or even zero!
 A few adjustments in data capture parameters was all it took to make a big difference in image processing and results!

-Sun’s northwest quadrant, as recorded in hydrogen-alpha light.
+Sun’s northeast quadrant, as recorded in hydrogen-alpha light.
 Visible are several filaments, as three prominences appear along the star’s limb.
 The “peach fuzz” appearance of the edge of the solar disk is caused by the presence of innumerable spicules or small prominences.

 We’re very pleased with Barlow-boosted views, shown here, though we’re still having some issues with achieving even lighting across whole-disk views — just can’t seem to get them tuned right with the Coronado SolarMax III.
 Visual observing was also very good, especially with the TeleVue 10mm eyepiece.
 October 3 conditions: Clear sky, temperature of 74°F, light southeast wind.